Fact Sheet FS1285

 Summary

-We all learn differently and we all teach differently.
+Everyone learns differently.
+To support an engaging learning environment for all participants, various teaching methods should be used.
 The key is to be aware of, accept, and work with each participant's learning style and their individual special needs.
 Offer the information in a variety of formats and be flexible, patient, organized, and creative.
-Every person has a potential to learn.
+Every person has the potential to learn.
 It is the educator's job to discover and maximize that potential.
 Make the most out of each person's strengths.
 It is important to continue to learn about developmental disabilities and effective instructional strategies so you can make a positive difference in your participants' lives.

 References